 Make sure to take enough time to take in the following features:

 - Saint Peter’s square: the Colonnade by Bernini is embracing the square.
-You’ll find 284 colomns and 88 pillars, each 20 meters high.
+You’ll find 284 columns and 88 pillars, each 20 meters high.

 - As you enter, you’ll see the famous Pietà by Michelangelo on your right.
 Michelangelo single handed selected the piece of marble and carved Maria and her dying son Jesus from it.
 Together with the David in Florence, also by Michelangelo, this is the most mesmerizing piece of art I have ever seen in my life.

 - The Baldacchino by Bernini.
 This canopy over the papal altar is a real eye catcher and dominated the area below the dome.
-The twisted colomns are 20 meters high.
+The twisted columns are 20 meters high.

 - The statue of Petrus.
-His right foot is worn down from the pilgim’s kisses.
+His right foot is worn down from the pilgrim’s kisses.

-- The dome.
-The main feature of the Basilica and a true piece of renaissance engineering.
+- The Dome.
+The main feature of the Basilica and a true piece of Renaissance engineering.
 It was Michelangelo who made the design of the dome, following the dome of the Duomo of Florence.
-But it was Della Porta who finished the 136,50 meters high dome of Saint Peter’s Basilica in 1590 AD.
-You can climb the dome.
+But it was Della Porta who finished the 136,50 meters high dome of Saint Peter’s Basilica in 1590 ACE.
+You can climb the dome for an extra fee.
 Make sure to take a minute at the round hall.
 Stand across from each other and whisper a message.
 The other person will hear you, even though, you’re 42 meters apart from each other.
 Check the amazing views from the terrace over the roof.